handyscript/handyscript/static/documentation/hashmap.md

 <p align="center"><b>© HandyScript HashMap 5/27/23</b></p>

 This Markdown documentation is detailed and extensive to use the `HashMap` module to its full potential, along with their descriptions and TypeScript function signatures.
 The table of contents at the beginning [Back To Top](#table-of-contents) of the document allows for easy navigation.
-If you have any questions or suggestions, please contact us at <vvhybe@hotmail.com>.
+If you have any questions or suggestions, please contact us at <contact@handyscript.tech>.